LilTOJustice/FourierTransform/README.md

 # FourierTransform
-Uses matplotlib to plot the Symbolic (slow) Fourier Transform of a wave file over a time interval or a specified composition of sine waves.
+Uses matplotlib to plot the Discrete Visual (slow) Fourier Transform of a wave file over a time interval or a specified composition of sine waves.
 REQUIRES matplotlib AND numpy

 To load an existing .wav file: